The Suite Life on Deck: iTunes

 Before the series officially made its debut on air, the first episode entitled "The Suite Life Sets Sail" was made available as a free download on iTunes.
 All series have since been made available.

 Resurgence of Zack and Cody's dinner reservation episode

 In November 2023, an episode entitled "When in Rome..." went viral over social media due to Zack and Cody's restaurant reservation date.
-The episode featured Zack and Cody attempting to reserve a table at an Italian restaurant, only to find out their table was reserved for November 16, 2023.
+The episode featured Zack and Cody attempting to reserve a table at an Italian restaurant, only to find out their table was reserved for 7:30p.m. on November 16, 2023.